timfayz/elementcss/README.md

 LICENSE       license information
 README.md     this is what you are currently reading
 ```
 Not familiar with github.com or git?
 To learn more about git go [here (official documentation)](http://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) or just googling "learn git".
-For newbies that doesn't know anything about git, github.
-Here is the difference between them:
+If you are newbie who often face the git and github.com, but you don't even know what the difference between them.
+Here is useful quote:

 > Git is a revision control system, a tool to manage your source code history.
 GitHub is a hosting service for Git repositories.
 So they are not the same thing: Git the tool, GitHub the service for projects that uses Git.